Hogarth Press: Series

 The Essays were the first series produced by the press and include works by Virginia Woolf, Leonard Woolf and Gertrude Stein.
-Virginia Woolf's defence of modernism, Mr. Bennett and Mrs. Brown (1924) was the initial publication in the series.
-Cover illustrations were by Woolf’s sister Vanessa Bell.
-Bell also designed book jackets for all of Woolf’s books that were published by Hogarth Press.
+Virginia Woolf's defence of modernism, Mr. Bennett and Mrs. Brown (1924), was the initial publication in the series.
+Cover illustrations were by Woolf's sister Vanessa Bell.
+Bell also designed book jackets for all of Woolf's books that were published by Hogarth Press.

 The Letters are less well known, and are epistolary in form.
-Authors include E.M.
-Forster and Virginia Woolf.
-Woolf's A Letter to a Young Poet (1932), was number 8, and addressed to John Lehmann as an exposition on modern poetry.
+Authors include E. M. Forster and Virginia Woolf.
+Woolf's A Letter to a Young Poet (1932) was number 8, and was addressed to John Lehmann as an exposition on modern poetry.
 Cover illustrations were by John Banting.
-In 1933, the entire series was reissued as a single volume, and are available on the Internet Archive in a 1986 edition.
+In 1933, the entire series was reissued as a single volume, and is available on the Internet Archive in a 1986 edition.